Making Sense of Your Financial Aid Award Letter: What do the numbers mean?

 What if I’m accepted to multiple colleges?

-You might receive a better financial aid award letter from a school that’s lower on your target college list.
+You might also receive a better financial aid package from a school that’s lower on your target college list.
 If so, consider writing a financial aid appeal letter explaining that you would like to attend your top choice school but received a much better financial aid package at a competing school.

-- Federal student loans: Public, government-funded loans.
-If you have to take out loans, it’s a good idea to max out your public loan offers, before seeking private company alternatives.
-That’s because government loans generally have much better borrowing terms (lower interest rates, longer repayment periods).
+Probably yes.
+If you have to take out student loans to pay for college, you should generally max out your government loan offers, before seeking private company alternatives.
+That’s because government loans often have much better borrowing terms (lower interest rates, longer repayment periods).

 How should I be comparing multiple financial aid award offers?